benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals_3e/Chapter 08. Data Modifications - Exercises.md

 (22 row(s) affected)

--- 3
+# Exercises 3
---- Delete from the dbo.Orders table orders placed by customers from Brazil
+Delete from the dbo.Orders table orders placed by customers from Brazil

--- 4
+# Exercises 4
--- Run the following query against dbo.Customers,
+Run the following query against dbo.Customers, and notice that some rows have a NULL in the region column

--- and notice that some rows have a NULL in the region column SELECT * FROM dbo.Customers;
+SELECT * FROM dbo.Customers;

 -- Output: